 Joe Gans DQ5 Jimmy Britt, 1904

 In 1903, Britt initially refused to fight a non-white fighter for the lightweight title, and instead fought Willie Fitzgerald for the “white” lightweight title.
 Britt and his camp then went on to demand 60 percent of the purse against Gans win or lose, until lengthy negotiations — that included $1000 put forth by the Gans camp to make sure that Britt’s second, Spider Kelly, would be unable to offer audible advice to Britt while he was in the ring — finalized the fight in early October.

 Britt had his way during the fight, timing Gans to the tune of four knockdowns.
 On the final knockdown in round 5, Gans was sent to the canvas by a body shot, and Britt rushed over to swat at him some more as he was down.
 When the referee moved to stop the fouling and declare a disqualification, insanity broke loose.
 Said the Associated Press, “Britt was frantic with rage when he realized he had lost the fight, and he rushed at [referee] Graney, striking wildly.
 Graney, who is something of a boxer himself, fought back, but the police interfered and separated the belligerents.”

 John Henry Lewis UD15 Bob Olin, 1935

 Lewis suffered cuts on both eyes in his previous bout against Abe Feldman in late July, which explained a three month break from the ring — almost unheard of from Lewis.
 As it turned out, the cut to his left eye had essentially blinded him on that side, and he fought the rest of his career literally half-blind.

-Neither Blackburn’s misdeeds nor Cyclopean vision could deny a 21-year-old Lewis his title.
+Neither Blackburn’s misdeeds nor Cyclopean vision could deny a 21-year-old Lewis his title, though.
 John Henry Lewis slowly warmed to task, then battered Olin, a former New York stock broker.
 Olin was staggered badly and almost out in both the 5th and 12th rounds, and a tired Lewis coasted his way to the light heavyweight championship.

 Ray Robinson UD10 Fritzie Zivic, 1941